fishdeity/iRO-Missing_Features_Additions/README.md

     - merge_gpf_into_data_grf.bat and rsumerge.exe is suggested to be kept there in case for future use again.

 # Changelog #
+- 2023 May 4:
+  - **card_enchant_prefixes.gpf**: Added 17.2 mods and Odin 4 enchants.
+Also shortened some names, see its clickable change for details.
+  - **resource_file_fixes.gpf**: Has included the exp percent bar in this file now.
 - 2023 April 29:
   - **System/customeffects.lua** - Added this in case people want to see glow and sound effects for new 17.2 and lvl 200 items.
   - **exp_bar_show_percent.gpf** - Shows the exp percent at lvl 185 and job 65+